bhtandev/iflix-rating-fullstack/README.md

 For demonstration purposes, application starts up loading the content browsing page with account owner already logged in.
-Multiple account users seeded to demonstrate the use case on whether an user has already rated a movie before. ( `project requirement`)
+Multiple account's users seeded to demonstrate the use case on whether an user has already rated a movie before. ( `project requirement`)

 On the top left corner, there is a drop down where user can switch account users.
 Movies are presented in a wide horizontal panel which is scrollable by clicking the Left (<) and Right(>) buttons.